grafana/agent/docs/sources/flow/tutorials/flow-by-example/faq.md

 ## Who is this for?

-This repository contains a collection of examples that build on each other to demonstrate how to configure and use the [Grafana Agent](https://grafana.com/docs/agent/latest/) in [Flow mode](https://grafana.com/docs/agent/latest/flow/).
+This set of tutorials contains a collection of examples that build on each other to demonstrate how to configure and use the [Grafana Agent](https://grafana.com/docs/agent/latest/) in [Flow mode](https://grafana.com/docs/agent/latest/flow/).
 It assumes you have a basic understanding of what the Agent is and telemetry collection in general.
 It also assumes a base level of familiarity with Prometheus and PromQL, Loki and LogQL, and basic Grafana navigation.
 It assumes no knowledge of Flow or River concepts.

 ## What is Flow?